We Don’t Always Get the War We Want

-It’s four in the morning on my 38th birthday, and I am staring up at the thatched roof of a small jungle clinic in Karen State of eastern Burma, the home of the world’s longest-running armed conflict – a 63-year civil war between the Burmese army and the ethnic Karen people.
+It’s four in the morning on my 38th birthday, and I am staring up at the thatched roof of a small jungle clinic in Karen State of eastern Burma, the home of the world’s longest-running armed conflict—a 63-year civil war between the Burmese army and the ethnic Karen people.
 The rain has finally ceased and the screeching of two cats fighting has replaced the sounds of the downpour.
-If I’m lucky I might get a few more minutes of sleep once the screaming stops.
+If I’m lucky, I might get a few more minutes of sleep, once the screaming stops.
 A senior medic sleeping near me is having a nightmare.
-After he screams himself awake, he apologises, gets a drink of water, crawls back under his mosquito net and begins to pray.
+After he screams himself awake, he apologizes, gets a drink of water, crawls back under his mosquito net, and begins to pray.

-Burma is a sometimes chaotic mix of 135 or more ethnicities, separated by thick jungle, wide rivers and centuries of antipathy.
-The dominant Bamar ethnic group who control the fertile Irrawaddy river valley have for generations tried to move east to the Karen region to expand commercial enterprises and extract teak, pyinkado and other hard woods, as well as coal, iron, copper and other minerals.
+Burma is a sometimes chaotic mix of 135 or more ethnicities, separated by thick jungle, wide rivers, and centuries of antipathy.
+The dominant Bamar ethnic group who control the fertile Irrawaddy river valley have for generations tried to move east to the Karen region to expand commercial enterprises and extract teak and pyinkado, and other hard woods as well as coal, iron, copper, and other minerals.
 Clashes between Burmese forces and the Karen National Liberation Army are rare these days.
 But the Myanmar Armed Forces, known as the Tatmadaw, attack civilians as part of their counterinsurgency strategy, and the Karen National Liberation Army installs fields of landmines to protect themselves.
 The Tatmadaw use landmines as well.
 This civil war is slow burning, but it has left generations of Karen people with little access to the modern world and fewer opportunities for development.

 Because of the political and security issues involved in working in Karen State, few large international NGOs work there.
-That leaves the Karen National Union, small community-based organisations, and an ad hoc group of foreign volunteers to try and meet even the most basic needs like health care, food, education and security.
+That leaves the Karen National Union, small community-based organizations, and an ad hoc group of foreign volunteers to try and meet even the most basic needs like health care, food, education, and security.

 There’s little in terms of infrastructure to support humanitarian efforts save for muddy trails, swollen rivers, and the countless mountains that make even a short walk a trial.
 The few roads that do exist are mostly military roads.
 The crossing points are guarded and mined.
 It can take days for a safe window to open up for a crossing.

-During the 40 or so trips I made into Karen State I saw firsthand the burned and mined villages and crops, met countless forced labourers, human minesweepers, rape victims and landmine casualties.
+During the 40 or so trips I made into Karen State I saw firsthand the burned and mined villages and crops, met countless forced laborers, human minesweepers, rape victims, and landmine casualties.
 I watched children and old people die from illnesses and injuries that wouldn’t warrant an emergency room visit back home.

 The stark difference between the Karen State and Thailand to the east hits you at once.
 The only noticeable structure on the Burma side is a crude Tatmadaw (Myanmar Army) outpost.
 With its bamboo perimeter fences and huts it is more reminiscent of frontier stockades in the American west than a military base for an army fighting a modern civil war.
 The analogy works: This war is like some Southeast Asian frontier, a modern-day battle between cowboys and Indians, fought by a government intent on wresting control of the resources from a land it has never controlled, and crushing the indigenous inhabitants who dare to stand in their way.